mdshw5/pyfaidx/README.rst

 indexing, retrieval, and in-place modification of FASTA files.

 If you use pyfaidx in your publication, please cite:
-Shirley MD, Ma Z, Pederson B, Wheelan S. `Efficient "pythonic" access to FASTA files using pyfaidx. <https://dx.doi.org/10.7287/peerj.preprints.970v1>`_.
+Shirley MD, Ma Z, Pederson B, Wheelan S. `Efficient "pythonic" access to FASTA files using pyfaidx <https://dx.doi.org/10.7287/peerj.preprints.970v1>`_.
 PeerJ PrePrints.
 2015.

 Installation